 8. The Current Account Balance is the speedometer of the money exiting a country into world markets (deficit).

 9. It is this deficit that must be met by incoming investment in any form.
 It could be anything from businesses, equities to Treasury instruments.
 We are already seeing a fall off in the situation of developing nations carrying the spending habits of industrial nations; a contradiction in terms.

-10. If the investment by non domestic entities fails to meet the exiting dollars, euros, british pounds… by all means, then this specific country must turn within to finance the shortfall.
+10. If the investment by non-domestic entities fails to meet the existing dollars, euros, British pounds… by all means, then this specific country must turn within to finance the shortfall.

 11. As the action under #10 starts to become reality, and a country turns inside to finance all maturities, interest rates will rise with the long term rates moving fastest regardless of prevailing business conditions. (ex.
 Greece, Portugal)

 12. This will further contract business activity and start a downward spiral of unparalleled dimension because the size of for example the US debt already issued is of unparalleled dimension.

 Therefore as you get to #12 you are automatically right back at #1.
 This is an economic downward spiral.